Hephaestus-Arm/HephaestusArm2/solderElectronics.md

 on the putty terminal.
 If this is not what you see contact an SA or Kevin.
 <img src="photos/putty5.png" width="600">

+If you do not see the output above, make sure you plug in the power and set the `SW MOTOR DISABLE` switch to `ENABLE`.
+Switched left is `DISABLE`, switch right is `ENABLE`

 If you have made this far congrats you now have successfuly built a control board, provisioned your motors and calibrated them.
 Be careful not to turn the output shaft of the servos during the assembly.

 Head back to the [main instructions](README.md) to continue with physcial assembly!